-We seek to understand the fundamental principles underlying protein structure and function, to encode these principles in the Rosetta computer program, and to use Rosetta to create a new world of designed proteins that address modern challenges in medicine and technology.
+We seek to understand the principles underlying protein structure and function, to encode these principles in software, and to use them to create a new world of designed proteins that address modern challenges in medicine and technology.
 By iterating between computation and laboratory experiments, we continually improve our protein design methods.

 We are always looking for new people to join our efforts.
 Our philosophy is that the more closely interacting a research group is, the better the science and the more fun overall.
 Click here to learn about available child-care options.

 November 2022 Congratulations to grad student Ryan Kibler on defending his PhD thesis.

 October 2022 Welcome new postdocs Wei Chen, Nikita Hanikel, and Kathryn Shelley, as well as new VISIT Intern Soichiro Nishio.

 September 2022 Congratulations to recent graduate student Jiayi Dou on starting her own lab at ShanghaiTech University in China.

 September 2022 Welcome new postdocs Hojun Choi, Samuel Hendel, and Caixuan Liu, and new rotation students Paul Kim, Paul Kwon, Peik Lund-Andersen, Joe Min, Donal Naylor, and Pascal Sturmfels.